 When you buy a standard template, oftentimes the buttons have the template’s main colour.
 Like in the template I’m using.

 The main task of copy is convey words to the reader.
 So you have to make sure it is clearly legible.
 Big fonts work better than small fonts, even it “doesn’t look nice”.
 Beauty is less important than usability on a website.

 Black text on bright backgrounds works best to read on a screen.

 Font use should be consistent throughout the website in order to not confuse the visitor.
 Different types of headers should have the same size in all instances to be recognised as such.

 Don’t use different font sizes or different fonts for paragraphs all over the website.
 A smaller font indicates that a text is less important and will probably not being read.

 Furthermore, decide how you want to address the visitor.
 This can be informal or formal, as long as you are consistent (doesn’t apply for English), and it can be plural or singular.

-An underlined text on a website implies it’s clickable.
+On a website, an underlined word implies that it’s clickable.
 So don’t underline words that are not hyperlinks.

 Hyperlinks should get a distinctive colour, the website’s main colour is fine, and be underlined.
-If you want to do it perfectly, the styling of hovers, visited and active links should be different.
+If you want to do it perfectly, the styling of hovered, visited and active links should be different.